kartonfarkas/api_docs/source/suite/emails/conditions.rst

 Querying Conditions
 ===================

 Returns a list of rules for conditional text.
-In a condition, you can define a part of the content of the email campaign according to a criterion.
+You can use conditional text to specify content which contact sees what content in the email campaign.

 Endpoint
 --------